 "Good jaysus, were you up in Kennedy and Smiths before you came here?"

-Fitzgerald took his pint and carried it to the table where Edwards, Richards and Ructions were seated.
+Fitzgerald took his pint and carried it to the table where Edwards, Timmins and Ructions were seated.
 He placed it on the table and then removed his overcoat.
 The three were in the middle of an economic analysis of the world, he noted, or the so called Western part of it.